francoiskroll/FramebyFrame/DOCUMENTATION.md

 **ffpath**: full path(s) to _RAWs.csv.

 **genopath**: full path(s) to genotype.txt.
 If giving multiple ffpaths, make sure to match the order, i.e. it will assume that the first genopath is the genotype file for the first ffpath, etc.

-**zebpath**: full path(s) to Zebralab .xls results file.
-In the case of two Zebraboxes run in parallel, give the path to the common Zebralab .xls results file here.
-It is possible to calculate parameters for experiments not run in parallel, in which case you should give one zebpath for each ffpath, with orders matching.

 **woi**: window(s) of interest.
 This is if you want to analyse specific window(s) of data, _instead_ of analysing days/nights.
 Give the time windows as: `c('start1', 'stop1', 'start2', 'stop2', ...)`, each *start* or *stop* timestamp is given in the format YYYY-MM-DD HH:MM:SS.
 Here _woi1_ will be from _start1_ until _stop1_; _woi2_ will be from _start2_ until _stop2_, etc. For example, `woi=c('2022-01-25 20:00:00', '2022-01-25 23:00:00', '2022-01-26 20:00:00', '2022-01-26 23:00:00')` will analyse two windows of interest: _woi1_ from 8 PM to 11 PM on 25/01/2022 (3 hours of data) and _woi2_ is from 8 PM to 11 PM on 26/01/2022 (3 hours of data).
 Not mentioning this setting or giving NA will analyse days/nights present in the data.
 Default is NA.